fb55/css-select/README.md

 ];
 ```

-Actually, this array is wrapped in another array, but that's another story
+(Actually, this array is wrapped in another array, but that's another story,
-(involving commas in selectors).
+involving commas in selectors.)

 Now that we know the meaning of every part of the selector, we can compile it.
-That's where it becomes interesting.
+That is where things become interesting.

 The basic idea is to turn every part of the selector into a function, which
 takes an element as its only argument.
 The function checks whether a passed
 element matches its part of the selector: If it does, the element is passed to
-the next turned-into-a-function part of the selector, which does the same.
-If an
+the next function representing the next part of the selector.
+That function does
-element is accepted by all parts of the selector, it _matches_ the selector and
+the same.
+If an element is accepted by all parts of the selector, it _matches_
-double rainbow ALL THE WAY.
+the selector and double rainbow ALL THE WAY.

 As said before, we want to do right-to-left execution with all the big O
-improvements nonsense, so elements are passed from the rightmost part of the
+improvements.
+That means elements are passed from the rightmost part of the
 selector (`b` in our example) to the leftmost (~~which would be `c`~~ of course
 `a`).

+For traversals, such as the _descendant_ operating the space between `a` and
+`b`, we walk up the DOM tree, starting from the element passed as argument.

 _//TODO: More in-depth description.
 Implementation details.
 Build a spaceship._